NeoSOFT-Technologies/mobile-react-native/wiki/navigation.md

            <Stack.Screen name={RoutePaths.screenname} component={your_screen_name} />
       </Stack.Navigator>
 ```
-3. To navigate to diffrent screen
+3. To navigate to diffrent screen.
-import file
+ 1. import useNavigaiton from @react-navigation/native
 ```sh
 import {useNavigation} from '@react-navigation/native';
 ```
-and use as
+ 2. create const for navigaiton as below.
 ```sh
 const navigation = useNavigation()
 ```
-and to navigate
+ 3. To navigate to diffrent screen on any event.
 ```sh
 navigation.navigate("screen_name")
 ```